 The Fair has three sets of judges.

-The morning judges decide the Fair's own placements (first through fourth) in categories like math, animal science, chemistry and so forth.
+1- The Category judges decide the Fair's own placements (first through fourth) in categories like math, animal science, chemistry and so forth.

 These are the very best projects in the Fair.
-Projects recommended for Sweepstakes consideration are reviewed by teams of our most experienced judges during the afternoon judging session.
-(5 or more years of experience are required.
-Sweeps Judges must be willing to stay until at least 3PM.)
-Four Sweepstakes and four Runners-up are selected in both Junior (7th -8th grade) and Senior (9th -12th grade) Division.
+Projects recommended for Grand Award consideration are reviewed by teams of our most experienced judges during the 2nd morning judging session (7 or more years of experience are required).
+Four Grand Award and four Runners-up are selected in both Junior (7th -8th grade) and Senior (9th -12th grade) Division.

 Some 100 Professional Societies and other organizations present awards at the GSDSEF.
-Each provides its own judges and set its own criteria for awards.
-Professional Societies judge student projects on the afternoon of judging day.
+Each provides its own judges and sets its own criteria for awards.

 In order to participate, one person for the Professional Society must agree to act as a point of contact for the GSDSEF.
 This person is responsible for recruiting judges for that Professional Society, and reporting their selected winners to the GSDSEF.
 Awards may be then left with the GSDSEF for distribution directly to students, or the Professional Society may arrange another method to present their awards.